How you start your day often dictates how the rest of it will go.

-Why Do You Need a Morning Routine?
+Why Do You Need a Morning Routine Checklist?

-There’s a few reasons why you might want to consider creating a morning routine:
+Daily routines in general are one of the best things you can do for yourself.
+There’s a few reasons why you might want to consider creating a morning routine specifically:

 It removes all the stress and chaos of waking up

 If your mornings look like our example routine above – or if they’re even more hectic, filled with barking dogs, hungry kids, and also-rushing spouses – you know what I mean when I refer to the chaos of mornings.
 There’s breakfast to make, bodies to get dressed, and lunches to pack.

 Letting your brain know right off the bat that it’s a getting-stuff-done kind of day can keep you more productive, and less resistant, when faced with the mountain of tasks that seem to come at you almost every day of the week.

 It helps you build new habits

-And working those baby steps into your morning routine ensures that not only will it get done every day – you’ll get it out of the way first thing in the morning so you can go about the rest of your day worry-free.
+And working those baby steps into your morning routine checklist ensures that not only will it get done every day – you’ll get it out of the way first thing in the morning so you can go about the rest of your day worry-free.
 Building goal work into your morning routine keeps you focused and growing – almost on autopilot! – by taking the effort out of finding time to do it.

 You can take advantage of a blank slate

 Mornings are when your creativity is at its brightest, and your willpower meter is full.
 I find it ten times easier to be optimistic and positive in the mornings – even when I’d really rather still be in bed sleeping.

-How to Set Up Your Perfect Morning Routine
+How to Set Up Your Perfect Morning Routine Checklist

 This is where I like to do a little brainstorming.

-Although there’s a ton of websites out there that want to set up your morning routine for you, doing it yourself is really the only way to, A) make sure it will stick, and B) make sure it’s incorporating your own priorities and goals.
+Although there’s a ton of websites out there that want to set up your morning routine checklist for you, doing it yourself is really the only way to, A) make sure it will stick, and B) make sure it’s incorporating your own priorities and goals.